mbwong/mbwong.github.io/content/sections/lab.md

 I'm interested in collaboration!
 My current projects are to:

-1. Develop general equilibrium models of relational contracting networks to study the structure of markets and hierarchies;
+1. Develop general equilibrium models of relational contracting networks, markets, and hierarchies;
 1. Measure the impact of housing policy on inequality and welfare;
 1. Study money and barter in the field.